Marco Rossi (ice hockey)

-Marco Rossi (born 23 September 2001) is an Austrian professional ice hockey player for the Minnesota Wild of the National Hockey League (NHL).
+Marco Rossi (born 23 September 2001) is an Austrian professional ice hockey player who is a centre for the Vancouver Canucks of the National Hockey League (NHL).

 Rossi grew up in Austria and moved to Switzerland in 2011 to further his career.
 He spent several years there, making his professional debut in 2018 with the GCK Lions of the Swiss League, the second-highest league in Switzerland.
 In 2018, he moved to North America and spent two seasons with the Ottawa 67's of the junior Ontario Hockey League (OHL).
 He led the OHL in scoring and was named the most valuable player of the league in 2019–20.
-Regarded as a top prospect for the 2020 NHL entry draft, Rossi was selected ninth overall by the Wild, and made his NHL debut in 2022.
-Internationally Rossi has played for the Austria national junior team at the World U18 Championships and World Junior Championships.
+Regarded as a top prospect for the 2020 NHL entry draft, Rossi was selected ninth overall by the Minnesota Wild, and made his NHL debut in 2022 and was traded to the Canucks in 2025.
+Internationally, Rossi has played for Austria in various tournaments.